-The HSA Reserving Committee reports to the Audit & Risk Committee and is chaired by the CFO of the Group, who is also one of the Non-Executive Directors of HSA.
+The HSA Reserving Committee reports to the Audit & Risk Committee and is chaired by the CFO of the Group.

 Following the pre-reserving meeting and any other analysis deemed necessary as a consequence, the Head of Reserving and CFO Europe will form their respective recommendations to the HSA Reserving Committee on the actuarial best estimate and management loadings.